Quill's Thoughts

 Who is affected

-One useful marker is turnaround-time variance.
-If your median time from draft-ready to publish is two days, but 20% of items take seven days or more, you do not merely have a capacity issue.
-You likely have a governance design problem, often around exception handling or approver ambiguity.
+A practical marker is turnaround-time variance.
+If the median path from draft to publish is two days, but one in five items takes seven days or more, you probably have a governance problem, not just a capacity issue.

 Actions and watchpoints